olpie101/analytics-for-fishers2/README.md

+**NB: This repository is no longer maintained.
+Please refer to the updated version here: [Abalobi Analytics 3](https://github.com/AbalobiSA/analytics-for-fishers-3)**

 This is a hybrid local app running on Cordova, using Ionic, AngularJS and the SalesForce App SDK.
 More information on this can be found at the  [Salesforce Getting Started Guide](https://trailhead.salesforce.com/mobile_sdk_hybrid/mobilesdk_hybrid_getting_started).